JorandG/gallou-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Industrial and Aerospace Research Engineer
+role: Industrial and Aerospace Robotics Research Engineer

 # Organizations/Affiliations to show in About widget
 #organizations: